BIGJRA/BIGJRA.github.io/rejuv.md

 *TM47 Low Sweep* 5 AP

-Enter the Abandoned Sewers Real quick for some new Pokémon.
+Enter the Abandoned Sewers Real quick for some new Pokemon.

 Abandoned Sewers